Get insider access

 5. Best Clicky Switch

-For clicky devotees, we recommend Kailh Box Jade switches.
-Note that the pricing for these switches can really depend on how many switches you're buying at a time, but we recommend shopping around as they're at their best value for around $0.50 per switch.
+For clicky devotees, we recommend the Kailh Box Jade switches.
+Note that the pricing for these switches can really depend on how many switches you're buying at a time, but we recommend shopping around as they're at their best value for around $0.50 USD per switch.
 These switches have a snappy tactile action and a click bar design that creates a loud and deeply resonant 'click' on the downstroke as well as the upstroke.
 These switches also have a dustproof stem design, providing good stability to the overall switch system.

 See our review